gbblack/mansus/07 Bookmarks/Shoebox.md

 Parsing as validation
  - [[Parse, don’t validate]]
  - [[Parsing data is nicer than only validating it]]
+ - [[Excessive nil pointer checks in Go]] same idea of making undesired state impossible at the boundary rather than continuously handling and checking throughout the program

 Tech Governance
 - IETF -> internet protocol.
 HTTP, QUIC, TLS, ...